 Confused about which vehicles to fund first?
 We can help.

-It's a rare newbie investor who has the financial wherewithal--and foresight--to hit the ground running on a retirement savings plan, making the maximum allowable IRA and 401(k) contributions at the same time she's getting her career off the ground.
+It's a rare newbie investor who has the financial wherewithal--and foresight--to hit the ground running on a retirement-savings plan, making the maximum allowable IRA and 401(k) contributions at the same time she's getting her career off the ground.

 Instead, most investors tiptoe into retirement savings.
 They might start with token investments in their 401(k) plans (or get opted into them, if they're not paying attention).
 Then, as their finances allow or if they're dissatisfied with their 401(k)s, they "graduate" into other investment vehicles for their retirement nest eggs, such as IRAs and taxable accounts.

 One question investors often ask is, if they have a fixed sum of money to invest every month or every year, how should they deploy that cash for their retirement savings?
-Which receptacle gives them the biggest bang for their buck?

 As with many financial-planning questions, there are no one-size-fits-all answers: Variations in investors' company retirement plans, tax situations, and time horizons mean that a retirement-savings hierarchy that makes sense for one individual may not add up for another.